Directors: Mirah Kellc Moriarty and Rodrigo Esteva, DANCE MONKS

-Photo Credits: Ambre Murard
+Photographer: Ambre Murard

-Muru (2012) signifies Seed in Quechua and Endless Dream in Japanese.
-This interdisciplinary performance included live dance, an orchestra and video mapping.
+Muru (2012) signifies seed in Quechua and endless dream in Japanese.
+This interdisciplinary performance included live dance, an orchestra, and video mapping.
 The work was directed by OIE Collective with Pauchi Sasaki (Peru), Jennifer Curtis from ICE (NY / SF), Dohee Lee from Puri Project (Korea / SF) and Zulu Tsuruyama (Japan).

 Festival de Artes Escenicas (FAEL) at Municipal Theater of Lima, Peru.